 The best Peak District peaks

 Well, where do you think the Peak District got its name from?!
 There are a couple of great peaks in Derbyshire which are great for those days when you just feel like challenging yourself.

 Kinder Scout is the only actual mountain in the Peak District, standing at 2087ft.
-When the skies are clear, apparently you can see Manchester and even Snowdonia from the top – although it was thick cloud when I was there.
+When the skies are clear, you can see Manchester and even Snowdonia from the top.
 It’s also home to Kinder Downfall, a 30 metre waterfall which is pretty spectacular.

 For a slightly gentler peak, I would recommend the Mam Tor circular walk which starts with the peak and some spectacular views and then takes you to Castleton and back through the Limestone Way.

 Castleton is also a brilliant village for a pub stop!